 Dietrich received another jeweled gesture of gratitude, when she was fighting for another cause entirely.
 During the early 1930s, the actress became famous in Hollywood for wearing men’s suits on screen and on the town.
 When she was photographed on board the SS Europa en route to France in 1933 wearing a white suit, the Paris police sent a warning that she would be arrested if she wore menswear in the City of Lights.
 Dietrich disembarked in a tweed suit complete with a tie, overcoat, beret and sunglasses like a total boss.
 She was not arrested.
 It’s interesting to note the ensemble was similar in style to an outfit Blake Lively breezily wore in New York last week.

 While Dietrich seemed totally cool on the pier when she arrived, clearly she was grateful to be left alone by the police and allowed to dress the way she wanted.
 As a gesture of her gratitude, the actress attended a police charity event in Paris hosted by the wife of the head of the police, Jean Chiappe.
 The theme of the party was based on a popular German film Der Kongreß tanzt set in the period of the Napoleonic wars.
 Dietrich put sugar on top of her appearance by bringing along the star of the movie, one of her former lover’s Richard Tauber.
 As a thank you gift, Chiappe gave Dietrich a sandalwood cuff bracelet accented with gold discs.
-While the jewel was not on a par with the movie star’s celebrated collection of bold pieces, she surely treasured it.
+The piece could have been by René Boivin.
+It bears a striking resemblance to the designer’s Tranche style in ivory identified on The French Jewelry Post.
+While the sandalwood jewel was not on a par with the gemmy jewels in the movie star’s celebrated collection of bold pieces, she surely treasured it.

 The exhibition Marlene Dietrich: Dressed for the Image will be at the National Portrait Gallery in Washington, D.C. until April 15, 2018